 It didn’t feel fair to end the list without finding the most notable BBQ Burger, a long-standing Kansas City staple.
 That honor goes to Q39 for their Burnt End burger.
 Sliced burnt ends with Q39s traditional, spicy pickle slaw and a classic KC barbecue sauce make this a smokey, tasty treat for any barbecue or burger lovers.

 I’d order A Burnt End Burger, Apple Coleslaw, and a big plate of crispy fries.

 It’s no surprise that the inspiration for the hamburger was born in Hamburg, Germany – a local dish of beef minced with onions, garlic, and pepper.
 The sandwich as we know it, though, is pure Americana.

 In the 19th century, German immigrants brought with them this style of beef, known as the Hamburg Steak.
-These steaks were often gourmet and pricey, and as such were designated mainly a food for red-bloods who could afford the imported beef.
+These steaks were often gourmet and pricey, and as such was designated mainly food for red-bloods who could afford the imported beef.
 During the industrial revolution, a popular choice for German immigrants was to open and manage a food cart, often offering an Americanized version of the Hamburger Steak.
-Some enterprising up-start, whose name has sadly been lost to history, took note of the trouble workers were having trying to eat the steaks while standing.
+Some enterprising up-start, whose name has sadly been lost to history, took note of the trouble workers were having to try to eat the steaks while standing.
 He sandwiched the steak between two pieces of bread, and the rest is history.